cityofaustin/projects/_projects/mayors-blockchain-challenge/about/rules.md

 * Consensus algorithm
 * 5-minute presentation of your solution that includes these slides (you can include additional slides as well):
   * Who you are
+  * Descrtiption of blockchain platform used
   * Which service packages you chose
   * The elements you included
   * A solution diagram
   * Test results
 * Any prototypes you create
+* Link to repo used for the Challenge

 All submissions are due by 10am on Sunday, July 29.